 - Install a heating cable.
 For the coldest climates, consider installing electrical heating cables around crawlspace pipes to be sure that no water is able to freeze.

 - Add extra insulation.
 Adding insulation to water pipes in unheated areas throughout your home, including the garage, basement and any outdoor taps, can make water less likely to freeze.
+Insulate large areas with sheets of foam board.
+These work well in crawl spaces, garages and other areas that need temporary insulation.

 - Repair leaks.
 If your pipes have any cracks or leaks, make repairs before cold temperatures arrive.
 Otherwise, leaking water may freeze right at the cracks, expand, burst and leave you with significant (and expensive) damages.